All Episodes

 I mean, much smaller transmitters have been tried in more urbanized areas, and at least that's the public excuse is, you know, this will interfere with communications.

-I get calls from many Alaskans in the Bush using satellite phones and various other forms of radio or satellite communications.
+I get calls from many Alaskans in the bush using satellite phones and various other forms of radio or satellite communications.

 There's no question about it.

-Affect our weather.
+Terrestrial communications affect our weather.

 Yeah, like we really need that.